Nancy Alarcon, MS, CCC-SLP

-As Director of Clinical Education, she is responsible for advancing a nationally recognized clinical graduate education program and community clinic that serves the professional preparation foundation across three graduate education degrees, and provides an observational learning platform for undergraduate and post-baccalaureate students.
-Her leadership position includes coordination of a large graduate clinical education program encompassing the Clinical Doctorate in Audiology, the Masters in Speech-Language Pathology and the Masters in Medical Speech-Language Pathology.
-Responsibilities and activities across the three graduate degree programs include developing, monitoring and recommending revisions to the clinical education curricula; overseeing clinical education program evaluations by multiple stakeholders; engaging in clinical program development with faculty; overseeing deployment/assignments and evaluation of clinical faculty across Audiology and SLP clinical appointments; recruiting, hiring, mentoring, cultivating and evaluating clinical faculty; recruiting, hiring, mentoring and evaluating clinical education Professional and Classified Staff in the UW Speech and Hearing Clinic and the Fieldwork Team; directing the UW Speech and Hearing campus clinic; overseeing tracking systems that support professional and interprofessional clinical preparation; overseeing the fieldwork placements of Audiology and SLP students in school, outpatient, birth-three, private practice and hospital settings locally and nationally; coordinating compliance and on-boarding requirements with SPHSC Student Services; coordination UW affiliation contracts with over 400 placements sites locally and nationally; developing and overseeing continuing education, professional, and interprofessional development in the area of clinical education for community partners in the greater Puget Sound area; and coordination of community partner incentive policies, procedures and implementation.
+As Director of Clinical Education, she was responsible for advancing a nationally recognized clinical graduate education program and community clinic that serves the professional preparation foundation across three graduate education degrees, and provides an observational learning platform for undergraduate and post-baccalaureate students.
+Her leadership position included coordination of a large graduate clinical education program encompassing the Clinical Doctorate in Audiology, the Masters in Speech-Language Pathology and the Masters in Medical Speech-Language Pathology.
+Responsibilities and activities across the three graduate degree programs included developing, monitoring and recommending revisions to the clinical education curricula; overseeing clinical education program evaluations by multiple stakeholders; engaging in clinical program development with faculty; overseeing deployment/assignments and evaluation of clinical faculty across Audiology and SLP clinical appointments; recruiting, hiring, mentoring, cultivating and evaluating clinical faculty; recruiting, hiring, mentoring and evaluating clinical education Professional and Classified Staff in the UW Speech and Hearing Clinic and the Fieldwork Team; directing the UW Speech and Hearing campus clinic; overseeing tracking systems that support professional and interprofessional clinical preparation; overseeing the fieldwork placements of Audiology and SLP students in school, outpatient, birth-three, private practice and hospital settings locally and nationally; coordinating compliance and on-boarding requirements with SPHSC Student Services; coordination UW affiliation contracts with over 400 placements sites locally and nationally; developing and overseeing continuing education, professional, and interprofessional development in the area of clinical education for community partners in the greater Puget Sound area; and coordination of community partner incentive policies, procedures and implementation.